rohan843/cybersecurity-notes/README.md

 ### Dom.
 8: Software Development Security

 It is focussed on using secure coding practices.
 Secure coding practices are recommended guidelines that are used to create secure applications and services.

+Security is an additional step in the SDLC.
+By ensuring that each phase of the SDLC undergoes security reviews, security can be fully integrated into the software product.

+For example, performing a secure design review during the design phase, secure code reviews during the development and testing phases, and penetration testing during the deployment and implementation phase.